paritytech/polkadot-sdk/src/api/sudo_sessionKeys_unstable_generate.md

 **Return value**:

-- If the runtime supports the function call (see below), an object of the form `{"result":"..."}` where `result` contains a string containing the hexadecimal-encoded output of the runtime function call.
+- If the runtime supports the function call (see below), an object of the form `{ "success": true, "value": ... }` where `value` contains a string containing the hexadecimal-encoded output of the runtime function call.
-- Otherwise, an object of the form `{"error":"..."}` where `error` is a human-readable error message indicating the problem.
+- Otherwise, an object of the form `{ "success": false, "error": ... }` where `error` is a human-readable error message indicating the problem.
 This string isn't meant to be shown to end users, but is for developers to understand the problem.

 The JSON-RPC server must check that the runtime supports the `SessionKeys` API (64bits blake2 hash: `0xab3c0572291feb8b`) at version 1, and call the `SessionKeys_generate_session_keys` runtime function.
 The runtime call is done against the current best block of the chain.